5simon/Singly-doubly-linked-list/README.md

 # data-struct
-this is my first program in C\n singly-doubly linked list
+this is my first program in C"\n" singly-doubly linked list